eridem/blog/_posts/2020-06-14-version-bumping-changelog-script-tips-for-your-ci-cd-pipelines.markdown

 ## Do replacements on the log for better documentation

-We may want to do changes on the logs, for documenting proposes.
+We may want to modify logs, for documentation proposes.

 Some reasons:

 - Human readable logs.
-- Replace log words with other ones:
+- Replace log words with different ones:
   - Use emojis on the log and words on the changelog.
   - Use keywords on the log and words on the changelog.
 - Remove unnecesary logs from the documentation: